 - Keep the plant away from cats and dogs

-- Use stem propagation and division as an easy way to increase the density and bushiness of your plant
+- Use stem propagation and division as an easy way to increase the density and business of your plant

 - Provide a trellis or moss pole so your arrowhead plant can climb and increase in size